Frankfurt Stocks, Euro Rise On German Vote Outcome - UrduPoint

 "The hope that the conservatives' win might help pull Germany out of economic stupor and help bolster collective defence, has lifted investor spirits," said Susannah Streeter, head of money and markets at Hargreaves Lansdown.

-European defence stocks gained, with Germany's Rheinmetall up nearly four percent and Britain's BAE Systems up almost three percent.
+European defence stocks gained, with Germany's Rheinmetall up 4.5 percent and Britain's BAE Systems up 3.8 percent.

 The gains came "off the back of Merz's call for Europe to seek independence from the US -- with the obvious inference that the continent needs to take more responsibility for its own security", said AJ Bell investment director Russ Mould.